Chapter 9 : A challange for the Ministry.

 Almost before the Minister had had time to absorb the idea of one of the wizarding world’s most notorious criminals being on the loose, the head of Magical Law Enforcement asked permission to invite the Azkaban guards in and they shared another worrying piece of information.

 “Black has been talking in his sleep recently,” they explained.
-“Repeating the same words over and over again: ‘he’s at Hogwarts.’”
+“Repeating the same words over and over again.
+Talking about somebody being at Hogwarts."

 “And who do we believe he was referring to.”
 Fudge addressed this question to the head of Magical Law Enforcement, reluctant to communicate with the terrifying creatures who guarded Azkaban.